ykob/pjax/README.md

 # pjax

-it is utility class that manage asynchronous transition on website.
+It's a utility JavaScript asset that manages asynchronous page transition on a website.
 https://ykob.github.io/pjax/

 ## License